This content has been machine translated dynamically.

 Do not enable clustering on pools that don’t include a GFS2 SR.

 When enabling this feature on a pool, specify a network.
 The clustering mechanism uses this network to communicate with all servers in the pool.
 If a server cannot communicate with most other servers in the clustered pool, after a timeout that server self-fences.
 To decrease the chance of a host self-fencing unnecessarily, ensure the network you use for clustering is reliable.
-Citrix recommends you use a physically separate bonded network.
+We recommend that you use a physically separate bonded network.
 For more information, see Add a new network.

 Advanced